-- 1. During any school-sponsored education program or activity. - 2.
-While in school, on school property, on school buses or other school vehicles, at designated school bus stops waiting for the school bus, or at school-sponsored or school-sanctioned events or activities. - 3.
-Through the transmission of information from a school computer, a school computer network, or other similar electronic school equipment. - 4.
-Through the transmission of information from a computer that is accessed at a nonschool-related location, activity, function, or program or from the use of technology or an electronic device that is not owned, leased, or used by a school district or school if the bullying causes a substantial disruption to the educational process or orderly operation of a school.
-This item (4) applies only in cases in which a school administrator or teacher receives a report that bullying through this means has occurred and it does not require a district or school to staff or monitor any nonschool-related activity, function, or program.
+- 1. During any school-sponsored education program or activity. - While in school, on school property, on school buses or other school vehicles, at designated school bus stops waiting for the school bus, or at school-sponsored or school-sanctioned events or activities. - Through the transmission of information from a school computer, a school computer network, or other similar electronic school equipment. - 4.
+Through the transmission of information from a computer that is accessed at a nonschool-related location, activity, function, or program or from the use of technology or an electronic device that is not owned, leased, or used by the School District or school if the bullying causes a substantial disruption to the educational process or orderly operation of a school.
+This paragraph (item #4) applies only when a school administrator or teacher receives a report that bullying through this means has occurred; it does not require staff members to monitor any nonschool-related activity, function, or program.

-Definitions from Section 27-23.7 of the School Code (105 ILCS 5/27-23.7)
+Definitions from 105 ILCS 5/27-23.7